Bodoral/pdf_parser/README.md

 Text extraction tool for client specific PDF documents.
 Purely written in Python3 with no external dependencies.

 Parsing and extracting text from PDF could be treated as 5-steps process, done respectively in the following order -after decompressing the pdf file- :
-1. traverse PDF logical tree to find all Page objects - in a way that guarantees the correct the ordering-.
+1. traverse PDF logical tree to find all Page objects - in a way that guarantees the correct ordering-.
 Then for each Page:
 2. Retrieve the Fonts information and ToUnicode Table.
 3. Retrieve the contents.
 4. Decode the contents.